Tricky3/klaviyoPopup/README.md

     - `data-bvalidator-msg="The email is required"`
       - _Optional if you want to configure error message that will be displayed by bValidator plugin.
 For more info: [see here](http://bojanmauser.from.hr/bvalidator/#inputerrmsgs)_

-- UTM Trackers, check theme.liquid for more info
+- Integrated UTM Trackers which are added to the forms dynamically, check theme.liquid for more info